gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

->Remember I said `Response` was setup to handle including additional details about successes, too?
-Well, I opted not to do that and instead keep success notifications to the user more high-level, which we'll see in the controller.
-But that's why we return `Nutmeg::Stripe::Response.new` without any arguments -- it's just a response without an error.
+We return `Nutmeg::Stripe::Response.new` without any arguments -- it's just a response without an error.

 Ok, I submit you could read the `#add` method, and without knowing how to code, you could tell me what it does 😍

 If you look, we declare accessors for `customer` and `card`.
-Those are so private helper methods like `create_stripe_customer_and_card` can do their work, and then set our newly created `Stripe::Customer` and `Stripe::Card` objects so they can be used elsewhere.
+Those are so private helper methods like `create_stripe_customer_and_card` can do their work, and then capture our newly created `Stripe::Customer` and `Stripe::Card` objects so they can be used elsewhere.
 In this case, we use them both in the `#user_params` method to access information like `customer.email` and `card.last4`.
 That implementation isn't shown, but it knows how to take those Stripe records, and persist the information we're also interested in saving in our database to the user.

 Also, notice we don't have to do any error handling in our handler classes, because we always wrap their usage in that `with_stripe_error_handling` method.